SuperMuctec/Supermuctec.github.io/README.md

 - **🌈 Gradient Navigation Bar**
   A stunning gradient bar with smooth hover transitions for easy navigation.

-- **🎨 Interactive Profile Card**
-  Includes a customizable profile image, stats, and a call-to-action button.

 - **⚡ Smooth Animations**
   Subtle hover effects and transitions for a modern look and feel.